Best Pens For Work

 What’s the best pen for work?

-Any of the pens in our Hall of Fame will qualify as a potential “Best pen”.
+Any of the pens in our list will qualify as a potential “Best pen”.
 That said, if you are a lawyer in a prestigious firm you may want a luxury fountain pen like the Ideapool.
 If you are a corporate executive a high-end ball point like the Montblanc may be more suitable to you.
 And if you are an architect you may want something more practical like the Pilot Razor.

 Which style of pens is best for lots of writing?